I am a writer always after a good story. I ask a lot of how’d you do that? questions — in a variety of languages. Want to know more?

 I’ve put these decades of newsroom experience to use outside the newsroom.
 I work with companies and organizations of all sizes to develop quality branded content strategies.
 I also have several years experience training professionals in traditional media and social media training.
 This includes social media crisis communications planning and training.
 (Take a look at the “Social Media Crisis Response Plan” I co-developed.)
 Lastly, I work with NGOs and charities to help them harness the latest digital tools to tell their story and tap the crowd for funding.
 That explains how I recently got involved in this project in DR Congo that is getting kids out of the mines and into a classroom.

 The book on Failure…

 I learned long ago in the newsroom that corporate crises lead to great scoops.
 They also provide vital instruction.
 That’s the point of a book I co-authored: #FAIL: The 50 Greatest Social Media Screw-Ups and How to Avoid Being the Next One.
-I’ve also built it into an instructional training series.

 You can follow me on Twitter at @Bernhardwarner.